PokaNorbert/Geftab-GB_First-Version-Of-Token/README.md

 # Geftab [GB]-crypto project/cryptocurrency
 -for now, no links (from crypto trackers) referring to this token-

+I'll be back at the beginning of February.
+For the next few weeks, I'll prioritize the college exam session.

 Other links about this crypto project-Geftab:
 🟠Website: https://geftab.com
 (currently cannot be accessed)